 - Exhibitor Appointed Contractors.
 Exhibitor may use a contractor not listed in the Exhibitor Service Kit (an “EAC”) if: (1) the service to be performed by the EAC is not an Exclusive Service; (2) Exhibitor submits to Show Management a completed Intent to Use Exhibitor Appointed Contractor form naming the EAC; (3) the EAC submits to Show Management a completed Exhibitor Appointed Contractor application, agreeing to all the terms thereof, including insurance and indemnification requirements; and (4) the EAC has been approved by the Facility, where applicable.
 Exhibitor is responsible for ensuring these requirements have been met.
 Show Management may deny an EAC access to the Event when these requirements have not been met or when in the best interests of the Event.
 Show Management will not be responsible for any lost profits or any damages of Exhibitor that result.
 Each EAC may be required to provide evidence of compliance with insurance requirements.

 - Insurance Requirements.
 Exhibitor shall maintain the following during the entire Event, including move-in and move-out periods: (1) commercial general liability insurance, including broad form contractual liability coverage, with limits of at least $1,000,000 per occurrence and $2,000,000 aggregate, combined single limit for bodily injury and property damage, at least $2,000,000 for products-completed operations aggregate, at least $1,000,000 for personal and advertising injuries and at least $100,000 for damage to premises rented to you; (2) workers’ compensation and employers’ liability insurance in accordance with statutory limits; and (3) if Exhibitor will own or operate any motor vehicles at Facility, automobile liability insurance with limits in an amount adequate to cover all of Exhibitor’s motor vehicles at the Facility but not less than $1,000,000.
 All insurance must be primary and non-contributory to any other insurance coverage and Exhibitor shall obtain a waiver of subrogation on each policy in favor of the additional insured parties.
-National Business Aviation Association, Inc., Freeman the City of Fort Worth and the officers, directors, agents and employees of each must be named as additional insured on the commercial general liability and automobile liability insurance.
+National Business Aviation Association, Inc.; Freeman; the Waterford Venue Services Hartford, LLC; the Capital Regional Development Authority and the State of Connecticut must each be named as additional insured on the commercial general liability and automobile liability insurance.
 The Exhibitor Service Kit may contain additional insurance requirements.
 Evidence of insurance meeting the requirements of this section must be furnished to Show Management upon request and must be available at the Facility during the Event.
 Exhibitor acknowledges that the requirements of this section in no way limit the liability of Exhibitor.

 - Indemnification; Assumption of Risk.
 Exhibitor shall indemnify Show Management and Facility, and their parent and subsidiary companies, shareholders, officers, employees, agents and contractors, against all losses, damages, claims, demands, actions, penalties, judgments and liabilities (including court costs and reasonable attorneys’ fees) that arise from any acts or omissions of Exhibitor or any of Exhibitor’s EACs related to the Event, including, without limitation, any activities they may be conducting at the Event, or from any breach by Exhibitor of any term of this contract.
 Exhibitor assumes full responsibility for any risk of bodily injury, death or property damage or loss arising out of or related to Exhibitor’s participation at the Event, whether caused by negligence, intentional act or otherwise.
 The parties intend that this indemnification and assumption of risk be construed as broadly as permitted by law.